FurqanHabibi/CarND-PID-Control-Project/REFLECTION.md

 ## How the final hyperparameters were chosen
 I started with the parameters found in the class quiz, which is 3.275, 0.0327, and 9.3 for P, I, D respectively.
 I then proceed to tune those parameters manually using educated guesswork.

 First I tune the P parameter, and found that increasing it resulted in the car overshoots too much.
-Then I decrease it iteratively until the car can pass several turns.
+Then I decrease it incrementally until the car can pass several turns.
 But tuning only the P param doesn't make the car pass the whole circuit.

 I then turn to D parameter for tuning.
-Increasing it resulted in the car become more centered on the road, so I decided to increase it iteratively.
+Increasing it resulted in the car become more centered on the road, so I decided to increase it incrementally.
 Increasing the D param while at the same time decreasing the P param resulted in the car successfully passing the whole circuit.

 Then I turn to I param to see how it affects the car's behavior.
 Tuning it's value doesn't seem to change much of the car's behavior, so I decided to keep it at a small value.

-Finally, I tried to make the car run with higher velocity, so I increase the throttle value iteratively.
+Finally, I tried to make the car run with higher velocity, so I increase the throttle value incrementally.
 Tuning the P, D, and throttle value furthermore resulted in the final parameter values as below.

 P | I | D | Throttle
 --- | --- | --- | ---